Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: Arithmetic of local fields

 \begin{theorem} The Brauer group $\Br(F)$ of a local field is isomorphic to $\Qb/\Zb$ by means of the Hasse invariant $\inv\colon \Br(F) \to \Qb/\Zb$.
 For a finite field extension of local fields $L/F$ we have a commutative diagram

 \end{theorem}

-For $M$ a finite \'etale abelian group scheme over $F$, we denote by $H^i_\text{\'et}(F,M)$ the Galois cohomology groups of $M$, that is, the group $H^i(\Gal(F^{\text{sep}}/F),M)$.
+For $M$ a finite \'etale abelian group scheme over $F$, we denote by $H^i_\text{\'et}(F,M)$ the degree $i$ Galois cohomology group of $M$, that is, the group $H^i(\Gal(F^{\text{sep}}/F),M)$.
 Alternatively, we can view it as the $i$-th \'etale cohomology group of $M$ over $\Spec F$.
 For $i=0$ we obtain the finite group of $F$-rational points of $M$ and for $i = 1$ the group of $M$-torsors defined over $\Spec F$.
 In higher degrees one can give similar geometric interpretations, but we will not need this.
 The cohomology groups are known to vanish in degrees $i \geq 3$ (see \cite[Section I.2]{MilneADT}).

-We denote by $H^i_{ur}(F,M)$ the Galois cohomology group $H^i_\text{\'et}(\Gal(F^{\text{ur}}/F),M)$.
+We denote by $H^i_{\text{ur}}(F,M)$ the Galois cohomology group $H^i_\text{\'et}(\Gal(F^{\text{ur}}/F),M)$.
 Since $\Gal(F^{\text{ur}}/F) = \Gal(k_F^{\text{sep}}/k_F)$, we see that $H^i_{\text{ur}}(F,M) \simeq H^i_\text{et}(\Oo_F,M)\simeq H^i_\text{\'et}(k_F,M_{k_F})$.

 For a finite abelian group $G$, we denote by $G^*$ the group of characters $G \to \Qb/\Zb$.
-This construction is a special case of the Pontryagin dual which will be defined below.
+This construction is a special case of the Pontryagin dual defined below.
 For a finite commutative group scheme $M$ over $F$, we denote by $M^{\vee}\defeq \underline{Hom}(M,\Gb_m)$ its Cartier dual.